Australia's Origin Energy to buy 20% stake in UK's Octopus Energy

 Octopus, among a number of smaller brands challenging Britain's traditional power suppliers, last month agreed to work with German utility E.ON to revamp its UK retail business and in January acquired French firm Engie's 70,000 British residential customers.

-Origin said it would pay Octopus A$134 million up front and A$373 million over four financial years tied to the rollout of Kraken across Origin's retail operations.
+Origin said it would pay Octopus A$134 million up front and A$373 million over four financial years.

-That will entail a transfer of Origin's 3.8 million electricity and gas customer accounts to the new platform, which Origin said would result in pre-tax savings of around A$75 million in the year to June 2022, rising to around A$125 million annually from 2024.
+The transfer of Origin's electricity and gas customer accounts to the new platform would result in pre-tax savings of around A$75 million in the year to June 2022, rising to around A$125 million annually from 2024.

 That would come on top of A$100 million in cost savings Origin aims to achieve by June 2021.